The Analog–Digital Happy Medium

 For a long time, I had prided myself on my thriftiness.
 If you’re familiar with the blog, you probably have come across a post or passage somewhere that is specifically about or at least mentions frugality, finding value or supporting independent business.
 Up until recently, I thought my tendency towards penny-pinching was to the benefitContinue reading “The Dangers of Thriftiness and the Slippery Slope of Attachment”

-“Give a man a fish, he eats for a day; If you teach a man to fish, he eats for a lifetime“ This is an age-old idiom, but is still around today because it rings true, especially in the COVID era, at least in the part of the world where I’m currently located.
-One of theContinue reading “Give Someone a Fish, or Give a Fishing Pole and Teach Them?”
+Give a man a fish and you feed him for a day.
+Teach a man to fish and you feed him for a lifetime.
+Chinese proverb This is an age-old idiom, but is still around today because it rings true, especially in the COVID era, at least in the part of the world where I’mContinue reading “Give Someone a Fish, or Teach Them the Art of Fishing?”

 Mexico on Less Than $10 Per Day

 For a good three-month stretch while living in Oaxaca, I was getting by on less than $10/day.
-This was possible largely by cost-cutting, in the form of: Paying for a room by the month Volunteering minimal hours at the hostel to receive an additional discount Cooking rather than eating out most days, and when IContinue reading “Mexico on Less Than $10 Per Day”
+This was possible largely by cost-cutting, in the form of: However, all good things come to an end.
+My hostel decided to implement new rules regarding COVID protocol after a guest was rushed to the hospital in theContinue reading “Mexico on Less Than $10 Per Day”

 Financial Security and Investing: Putting Your “Wealth” To Work For You